garrandall/popular-music-data/tracks/she-s-like-the-wind-lumidee-tony-sunshine.md

 Like you won't believe... no...
 She leaves me the moonlight
 Only to burn me with the sun
-Dam it i believe she knows
+Dam it I believe she knows
 She taking my heart
 She doesnt know what shes done...baby please
-I feel her breathe in my face(baby i can feel)
+I feel her breathe in my face(baby I can feel)
 Her body's close to me
 Can't look in her eyes
-Shes out of my league(shes out of my league oohhh) Just a fool to believe she got everything i need
+Shes out of my league(shes out of my league oh)
+Just a fool to believe she got everything I need
 Shes like the wind

 Lumidee: